-As one of the founding member States of the ILO, the United Kingdom (UK) has been a valued partner of the ILO since 1919.
-The United Kingdom has ratified 88 Conventions, including the eight fundamental ILO Conventions as well as two Protocols.
-In addition to annual, assessed contributions made by the UK Department for Work and Pensions (DWP) to the ILO’s regular budget, the Government of the United Kingdom is a major contributor to the ILO’s development cooperation programme through its Department for International Development (DFID) and Foreign and Commonwealth Office (FCO) .
-It was the ILO’s fifth largest development cooperation partner in 2018.
+As one of the founding Member States of the ILO, the United Kingdom (UK) has been a valued partner of the ILO since 1919.
+The United Kingdom has ratified 89 Conventions, including the eight fundamental ILO Conventions as well as two Protocols.
+In addition to annual, assessed contributions made by the UK Department for Work and Pensions (DWP) to the ILO’s regular budget, the Government of the United Kingdom is a major contributor to the ILO’s development cooperation programme through its Foreign, Commonwealth & Development Office (FCDO) .
+It was among the ILO’s largest development cooperation partners between 2020-2023.

 The United Kingdom's strategic contribution to the ILO

 The United Kingdom funds the ILO through:

 - Assessed contributions to the ILO's Regular Budget paid by all ILO member States by virtue of their membership.
 From 2018 to 2022, the United Kingdom contributed US$ 87.6 million.

 - Voluntary, non-core funding contributions earmarked for priority themes and projects.
 From 2018 to 2022, the United Kingdom contributed US$ 78.4 million

 The United Kingdom’s strategic priorities for development cooperation: